 Sharing Knowledge to Build Knowledge

-In science, it’s call the eureka moment.
+In science, it’s called the eureka moment.
 In modern pop culture, the aha moment.
 Whatever you’d like to call it, that moment led Gwadry-Sridhar to create the first knowledge translation health informatics lab in North America, in 2006.
 In other words, she created a facility focused on sharing data across health disciplines.

 “Collaboration” isn’t a trendy word in healthcare; it’s how healthcare operates.
 Imagine an evening where your child begins complaining about pain in their ear.
 Your GP’s office is closed, so the two of you go to your local hospital.
 There, you will meet with a triage nurse, a doctor, and possibly a lab technician.
 Their knowledge about your child’s condition came from research carried out around the world to help diagnose your child’s earache quickly and provide the proper treatment.